krishaamer/green-filter-research/research/literature/fintech.md

 -   **Live more sustainably with 10 minutes per day.**

--   From Shopping to Investing Next Generation Customer Experience (n.d.) suggests “Targeted at millennials, Acorns is the investing app that rounds up purchases to the nearest dollar and invests the difference.”

 -   McKinsey (2022a) Inclusive consumer

 -   “Consumers have increasing power.
 Where we put our money reinforces certain types of businesses, as conscious consumers we can vote with our dollars.
 How can we do it？ Sustainable brands, ESG, etc, etc. Pushing highers Standards and choose companies that adopt circular design”

 -   Anon.
-(2021b) and 活動通 (n.d.)
+(2021d) and 活動通 (n.d.)
 Cradle to Cradle Nordic circular design in Taiwan

 -   McKinsey (2022b)

-### Sustainable Shopping {#sustainable-shopping}

--   Weber (2021) proposes a sustainable shopping guide.
--   Fuentes, Enarsson and Kristoffersson (2019) discusses package free shopping.
--   van der Wal, van Horen and Grinstein (2016) discusses “status motives make people publicly display sustainable behavior”.
+### Loyalty Schemes {#loyalty-schemes}

+Building customer loyalty is a key part of repeat business and financial predictability for any company.
+Large consumer brands like Starbucks have for long ran successful rewards programs that encourage customers to come back (Steinhoff and Zondag, 2021).
+Could loyalty schemes create a pathway to investing in the company to a strengthen the feeling of connection with the business even further?
+After all, I’m now a minority owner!
+Yet in practice, many consumers lack the financial literacy for investing and there are many legislative difficulties for turning loyalty points into investments.
+It’s easier instead to create a separate cryptocurrency or token program which users could collect and redeem for some benefit.

+### Consumer Activism {#consumer-activism}

+Conscious consumers make up a small percentage of the entire consumer public.

-### Individual Climate Action {#individual-climate-action}
+#### Individual Climate Action {#individual-climate-action}

 -   Kristian Steensen Nielsen (2022) **Individual climate action!!!**

 -   **Give Gen-Z the tools to turn climate anger into positive change to transform companies**

 -   Echeverría, Gimenez-Nadal and Molina (2022) suggests greener modes of mobility.

-### Consumer Activism {#consumer-activism}

-Conscious consumers make up a small part of the entire consumer public.

 -   Hyman and Tohill (2017)